1. Club Statements

 Season tickets are sold as packages and no part of those packages will be accepted by the Club for exchange or refund.

 6.8.
 Abandoned/Postponed Matches

 If a match is postponed prior to the turnstiles being opened for a particular match.
 Supporters in possession of pre-purchased match tickets will be able to use them when attending the re-arranged match.

 If a match is postponed after supporters have been admitted to the stadium, but before kick-off, ticket holders will be offered free admission to the re-arranged match.
 If a match is abandoned after kick-off and before the half time interval ticket holders will be offered half - price admission to the re-arranged match.
 A valid ticket from the postponed or abandoned match must be produced as directed by the Club to activate the free or reduced price admission.

 The Club does not charge admission prices to supporters of the visiting club that are higher than those charged to its own supporters for comparable accommodation.

-In particular, concessionary rates offered to senior citizens (65 and over) and junior supporters (17 years and under) also apply to supporters of a visiting club.
+In particular, concessionary rates offered to Senior Citizens (65 and over), Junior supporters (19 years and under), Young Adults (19-21 years) also apply to supporters of a visiting club.

 7. Reds Superstore